e-lizL/charity-finder-app/README.md

 page format.
 -   [ ] User can click on the 'Search' button to display information cards for the matching organizations in a search results area.
--   [ ] User can click the logo in the organizations information card to open a new window to that organizations home page.
 -   [ ] User can see a page footer with links to your GitHub and social media accounts including social media icons (like the Twitter icon).